 Center of Technology and Society, Civil Society:

-Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy.
+[Access, confidence and security in the use of ICTs are among the main pillars and prerequisites for building the information society.
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that enables equitable access and ensures protection for universally accepted fundamental human rights

+[as enshrined in the Universal Declaration of Human Rights, the International Covenant for Civil and Political Rights, and the International Covenant on Economic, Cultural, and Political Rights.]

-ICANN, Civil Society: Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy.
+ICANN, Civil Society: [Confidence, safety, trust and security in the use of knowledge and information technologies are among the main pillars and prerequisites for enabling the information society.
+We should all collectively strive not only to make knowledge and information technologies safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universal human rights, including the right to freedom of expression and privacy. ]

+[Enshrined in Article 19 of the ICCPR and other international documents and other important human rights like right to education …]

 2. Pillars

 [New Pillar, Uruguay Government]: Strengthen existing mechanisms at national, regional and international level for cooperation in building confidence and security in the use of ICTs.
 We agree with all the [ ]

-Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs.

-Czech Republic, Government: Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+Czech Republic, Government: Encourage greater cooperation at both regional and international levels among all stakeholders in building confidence and security in the use of ICTs.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs, in particular through the establishing and strengthening of national and regional Computer Incident Response Teams (CIRTs) and regional and international coordination among them.

-ICANN, Civil Society: Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+ICANN, Civil Society: Encourage greater cooperation and collaboration at the national, regional and international levels among all stakeholders in building confidence and security in the use of knowledge and information technologies.

-Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.

-Czech Republic, Government: Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.

-Japan, Government: Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.

-ISOC, Civil Society: Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.

-Canada, Government: Use, promote and developinternational [legal]frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activityand the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right ofalong with the right of access to communication/ICT without discrimination.]
+Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]

+Czech Republic, Government: Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, focused on the elaboration of norms and principles that promote greater security and protection in the use of ICT, l human rights, - as well as the right of access to ICT.

+Japan, Government: Use, promote and develop international multi-stakeholder frameworks for cooperation,, respect for privacy rights, data and consumer protection.

+ISOC, Civil Society: Promote frameworks that reinforce greater safety and confidence in the use of ICTs.
+Canada, Government: